headShot711/dotfiles/README.md

 # Post Arch Installation script #

-The script will install i3 window manager on a base arch linux with necessary packages, with my configuration files in place.
+The script will install i3 window manager on a base arch linux with a minimal rice

-# Steps:
+Steps:

 1) Install git after base arch installation is complete.